Halomvered/Basic-recommended-content-Script/README.md

-# Basic-Smart-Ad-Script
+# Basic-recommended-content-Script

-This is a ground work experiment for a basic ad script that's optimized to keywords of the site where it's hosted.
+A very basic groundwork for a recommended content script.